enasequence/read_docs/assembly.rst

 If you are not yet familiar with the metadata model, please see `here <general-guide/metadata.html>`_ for some more information.

-As an assembly references ENA sample and study objects, you must submit these before your submit your data.
-See below for information on how to register a study within ENA to describe your overall research project and samples with information on the biological data that was sequenced then assembled:
+As an assembly references ENA sample and study objects, you must submit these before you submit your data.
+It is also strongly recommended to submit as well as reference any reads associated with the assembly being submitted.

+See below for information on how to: register a study within ENA to describe your overall research project, register samples with information on the biological data that was sequenced then assembled and submit any reads associated with each sample being submitted.

 - `Register a study <study.html>`_
 - `Register a sample <samples.html>`_
+- `Submit raw reads <reads.html>`_

 Accessions
 ==========